rubocode/frontier.nvim/doc/design/origin.md

 Then I found [two-firewatch](../theme/firewatch/README.md).
-I didn't particularly like the _light_ and _dark_ themes on _truecolor_, but boy did I like the _dark_ theme on my macOS Terminal (xterm256).
+I didn't particularly like the _light_ and _dark_ themes on _truecolor_, but boy did I like the _dark_ theme on the macOS Terminal (xterm256).
 I wanted the same colors on a truecolor terminal as well for consistent experience.